Effortless Data Loading: From Local Parquet to MySQL with Sling

 Simple Transfer Example

-The simplest way to transfer data from a Parquet file to MySQL is using the sling run
+The simplest way to transfer data from a Parquet file to MySQL is using the sling run command with basic flags:

 # Basic transfer from Parquet file to MySQL table